Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-profile.md

 {% endhint %}

 {% hint style="tip" %}
-You can rename a defined protein within your PK-Sim® project by selecting the **Rename...** menu item from the context menu of a defined protein.
+You can rename a defined expression profile within your PK-Sim® project by selecting the **Rename...** menu item from the context menu of a defined expression profile.
 This name has no impact on the query and is only used to identify the protein within the PK-Sim® project.
 {% endhint %}

 ## Settings in the protein expression tab‌

 In the upper section, the following entries can be adjusted:

 *   **Reference concentration**: Enter the molar concentration of the protein in the organ with the highest enzyme concentration (typically the liver).
 This is useful as you will later solely enter relative enzyme concentrations.
-If you do not know the absolute concentration in the organ with the highest expression level you can leave this entry at its default value of 1.00 pmol/mg and adjust the active process, e.g. via the Vmax value.
+If you do not know the absolute concentration in the organ with the highest expression level you can leave this entry at its default value of 1.00 μmol/mg and adjust the active process, e.g. via the Vmax value.
 See [Reference Concentration](#reference-concentration) for a more detailed discussion of the Reference concentration.

 *   **t1/2 (liver)** and **t1/2 (intestine)**: Half-life of the protein turnover in the liver and in the intestine.